wlsong/PyLipID/docs/index.rst

 PyLipID - A Python Package For Lipid Interactions Analysis
 ==========================================================

-PyLipID is a python library for analyzing lipid interactions with membrane proteins from Molecular Dynamics Simulations.
+PyLipID is a python package for analyzing lipid interactions with membrane proteins from Molecular Dynamics Simulations.
 PyLipID has the following main features, please check out the tutorials for examples and the documentations for the API functionalities: